 The government of Egypt is allowing tourists back in and even stimulating the tourism sector, in large part because it is of great economic importance to the country.
 This does not mean that Egypt has a positive travel advice.
 The British government considers the eastern resort areas safe to travel to, but advises against all but essential travel for large parts of central and western Egypt.
 For the North Sinai, the border area with Libya, Bir Tawil and the Hala‘ib triangle, the government advises against all travel.
 Would you like to stay informed about the travel advice?
 Then you can register here for an e-mail update as soon as the travel advice for Egypt changes.

 If you travel back to the UK, you don’t need to take any COVID-19 tests.
 You also don’t need to complete a passenger locator form or quarantine after returning to the UK.
 These rules apply to all UK citizens, whether they are vaccinated or not.

 Apply for your Egypt visa

-Be prepared and check this page just before you travel to make sure that you are in compliance with the current rules regarding coronavirus in Egypt during your trip.
-Apply for your visa in time and check whether you meet Egyptʼs non-coronavirus-related visa requirements.
+Be prepared and check this page just before you travel to ensure that you are compliant with the current rules regarding COVID-19 in Egypt during your trip.
+Apply for your visa in advance and check whether you comply with Egyptʼs non-coronavirus-related visa requirements.

-Disclaimer: Due to the uncertainties surrounding the development of the coronavirus, it cannot be guaranteed that all the information on this page is always current and fully correct.
-Please check this page regularly to stay up-to-date, but also check with your travel agent and the websites of your home country and those of the Egyptian government before travelling or applying for a visa.
+Disclaimer: due to the uncertainties regarding the development of COVID-19, it cannot be guaranteed that all the information on this page is always up-to-date and fully correct.
+Please check this page regularly to stay up-to-date, but also check with your travel agent and the websites of your home country‘s and Egypt‘s governments before travelling or applying for a visa.